 OUR MISSION — Nightboat Books, a nonprofit organization, seeks to develop audiences for writers whose work resists convention and transcends boundaries, by publishing books rich with poignancy, intelligence and risk.

-Nightboat Books was founded in 2003 by Kazim Ali and Jennifer Chapis, with Ali serving as the press first publisher.
-In 2004, the press published two chapbooks and received its non-profit status.
-The press published its first book, Fanny Howe’s The Lives of the Spirits/Glasstown: Where Something Got Broken in October 2005.
+Nightboat Books was founded in 2004 by Kazim Ali and Jennifer Chapis, with Ali serving as the press first publisher.
+The press published its first book, Fanny Howe’s The Lives of the Spirits/Glasstown: Where Something Got Broken in 2005.
 Stephen Motika became publisher in 2007.
-The press has gone on to publish more than 85 titles.
-The press has maintained offices throughout New York state: Beacon, Cold Spring, New York City, and Callicoon.
-As of 2016, the press is based in New York City, with an office in Oakland, California.
-Our official mailing address remains in Callicoon, New York.
+The press has gone on to publish more than 130 titles.
+The press has maintained offices throughout New York state: Beacon, Cold Spring, New York, and Callicoon.
+Since 2018, the press has been based in Brooklyn, NY.

 About the Name